BACKGROUND

 RECEPTION

-The Lion King was released in June 1994 and generated $312 million in the US, and $545 million worldwide.
+The Lion King was released on 15th June 1994 and generated $312 million at the box office in the US, and $772 million worldwide.
 It was a huge success both financially and critically, with the film being lauded as one of Disney’s best animated films, for story, characters, animation and music.
-The Lion King won two Academy Awards, one for Best Original Score by Hans Zimmer, and one for Best Original Song for “Can You Feel the Love Tonight” by Elton John and Tim Rice, with “Hakuna Matata” and “Circle of Life” also being nominated in the same category – so there wasn’t much chance of them losing.
-The Lion King was the most successful film of 1994[15].
+The Lion King was the most successful film of 1994, topping the box-office charts by quite a margin.
+Forrest Gump was the second-most successful film.

 LEGACY

 As well as this, The Lion King also got two direct-to-video sequels, one being The Lion King II: Simba’s Pride (1998), which follows Simba and Nala’s daughter, Kiara, as she learns to become a princess, and falls in love with Kovu, Scar’s adopted son, in a retelling of Romeo and Juliet.
 I love this film, and its music.
 The second is The Lion King 3 (2004), or The Lion King 1 ½ in some territories, which details Timon and Pumbaa’s backstories and how they came to be friends.
-I’ve only seen that movie once and I didn’t think much of it, I don’t think!
+I’ve only seen that movie once and I didn’t think much of it, I don’t think.
 Many of the film’s original actors returned to voice their characters in the sequels.
+One notable exception was Rowan Atkinson as Zazu, who was replaced by Edward Hibbert.

-It also spanned two television series, Timon & Pumbaa (1995-99), which focuses on the lives of Timon and Pumbaa, mostly after the events of the first movie, and their misadventures in other countries.
-Ernie Sabella returned to voice Pumbaa, whereas Nathan Lane only reprised Timon in early episodes I vaguely remember watching this series as a child – I think I liked it.
+It also spanned two television series, The Lion King’s Timon & Pumbaa (1995-99), which focuses on the lives of Timon and Pumbaa, mostly after the events of the first movie, and their misadventures in other countries.
+Ernie Sabella returned to voice Pumbaa, whereas Nathan Lane only reprised Timon in early episodes.
+I vaguely remember watching this series as a child – I think I liked it.
 The other TV series is more recent, The Lion Guard, beginning as a TV movie, before becoming a TV series (2015-19).
 The Lion Guard focuses on Kion, Simba and Nala’s second cub, and him becoming the leader of the Lion Guard, protecting the Pride Lands.
-The series takes place during the time jump in The Lion King II: Simba’s Pride, which is confusing for the audience that have seen that movie as Kion is not mentioned at all!
+The series takes place during the time jump in The Lion King II: Simba’s Pride, which is confusing for those that have seen the movie as Kion is not mentioned at all!

 Within the Disney theme parks, first, there was The Lion King Celebration parade at Disneyland from 1994 to 1996.
 Four of the six floats were moved to Walt Disney World to be included in Festival of the Lion King, a show celebrating the story and music of The Lion King, though not a re-telling, which has been running at Disney’s Animal Kingdom since 1998, moving theatres in 2014.
-There is a variation of the show at Hong Kong Disneyland 2005, though this is a retelling of the story narrated by Rafiki.
+There is a version of this show at Hong Kong Disneyland.
 Disneyland Paris had The Legend of the Lion King show from 2004 until 2007, and debuted The Lion King: Rhythms of the Pride Lands in 2019.
-At Disneyland, Tale of the Lion King is another version of the show, which began in May 2022.
+At Disneyland, Tale of the Lion King was another version of the show, which began in May 2022 and ended in January 2024.

 An extinct attraction called The Legend of the Lion King also existed at Walt Disney World’s Magic Kingdom from 1994 to 2002, which I remember seeing.
 It used huge puppets to retell an abridged version of the story with the same music.
 There were ten puppeteers, trained by Jim Henson, doing three shows an hour.
-This was replaced with Mickey’s PhilarMagic in 2003, a 3D attraction showcasing popular Disney musical scenes, including “I Just Can’t Wait to Be King”[18].
-There was also the show Circle of Life: An Environmental Fable (1995-2018) at Disney World’s Epcot, where Simba told Timon and Pumbaa the dangers of taking the environment for granted, and not respecting it properly.
-Along with this, there are also meet-and-greets with characters from the movie, like Timon and Rafiki, and a whole section dedicated to The Lion King sits within the Art of Animation hotel in Florida, with outdoor scenes of the characters, Pride Rock and the Elephant Graveyard being available for photo-ops.
+This was replaced with Mickey’s PhilarMagic in 2003, a 3D attraction showcasing popular Disney musical scenes, including “I Just Can’t Wait to Be King”[17].
+There was also the show Circle of Life: An Environmental Fable, from 1995 until 2018, at Walt Disney World’s Epcot, where Simba told Timon and Pumbaa the dangers of taking the environment for granted, and not respecting it properly.
+Along with this, there is a whole section dedicated to The Lion King that sits within the Art of Animation hotel in Florida, with outdoor scenes of the characters, Pride Rock and the Elephant Graveyard being available for photo-ops.

 The Lion King celebrated its 30th anniversary in June 2024, with new merchandise lines, specialty treats, and character meet-and-greets, which included Timon and Rafiki being spotted at Disney’s Animal Kingdom in Walt Disney World.